Spoofing Victim Warns Others Of Phone Scams: 'This One, I Felt, Was Really Unbelievably Real'

 “This one, I felt, was really unbelievably real,” Archer said.

-Archer found out Gary was fine, but not until she’d sent the scammer her $5,000.
+Archer found out Gary was fine, but not until she’d sent the scammer the $5,000.

 “She’s a very caring person,” Gary said.
 “They should be ashamed of themselves, which they’re not going to be, to take advantage of preying on elderly people like that.
 It’s just terrible.